jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/OperatorsOverloading/task.md

 }
 ```

-At the next stage, your task was to re-implement `move`,
+At the next stage, your task was to reimplement `move`,
-this time to move an object along both `x` and `y` axis,
+this time to move an object along both `x` and `y` axes,
 using our custom data type `Point2D` and two functions
 `add` and `mul` defined for it: